joshkitt/cloud-certification/aws/aws-csaa.md

     - __Cold HDD - cheap, good for infrequently accessed, sequential__
     - Magnetic - cheapest

-__Automatically replicated within the AZ (only with the AZ) to prevent data loss due to a failure__
+__Automatically replicated within the AZ (only within the AZ) to prevent data loss due to a failure__

-__Support live configuration changes while in production which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.__
+__Support live configuration changes while in production__
+    - __You can modify the volume type, volume size and IOPS capacity without service interruptions.__

 Snapshots
 - Point in time snapshot, gets stored in S3 behind the scenes (same durability)